Kenzouh/kenzo-cafe/README.md

 28. Partials = a folder that contains reusable fragment of code or markup.

 29. Views = is the folder that contains the user interface (UI) component responsible for presenting data to the user and handling their interactions, like buttons and forms, using technologies such as HTML, CSS, and JavaScript.

+30. src = is a conventional location for the original raw code that needs processing by the build tools.
+It is where the development-related files that require a build process to become production-ready are kept.